What Is a Speedball?

 Mixing heroin and cocaine increases the risk of overdose or permanent damage to the body.

 Speedballing is especially risky because it forces the body to process more, different types of drugs simultaneously.
-Also, cocaine use requires the body to take in and use more oxygen while heroin slows breathing — putting a strain on overactive lungs, heart, and brain.
-Because cocaine wears off much faster than heroin, people who speedball tend to inject more often than those who use either heroin or cocaine separately.
+Taking a depressant and a stimulant together causes a “push-pull” reaction in the body that can be very dangerous.
+Cocaine use requires the body to take in and use more oxygen while heroin slows breathing — putting a strain on overactive lungs, heart, and brain and causing confusion and turmoil in the body.
+In particular, speedballing makes it more difficult for the body to receive the amount of oxygen needed to keep itself safe and balance out the effects of cocaine.
+Even worse, because cocaine wears off much faster than heroin, people who speedball tend to inject more often than those who use either heroin or cocaine separately.

 Get started on the road to recovery.